 So you've got a collection of gemstone, gold and sterling silver jewellery that's not looking as sparkly as it once was.
 Or perhaps you want to know about caring for and cleaning your new jewellery pieces to keep them looking beautiful.

-You're in just the right place: here are our comprehensive tips to help you care for and clean your precious metal and gemstone jewellery to keep it in great condition well into the future.
+You're in just the right place: here are our comprehensive tips to help you best care for and clean your precious metal and gemstone jewellery to keep it in great condition well into the future.

 Let's get started ...